irvs/ros2_tms_for_construction/OperaSimVR_CHAPTER3.md

 ![](docs/OperaSimVR/PoseSubscriber.png)

-### How to convert from world coordinate system to map coordinate system
+#### (b) convert from world coordinate system to map coordinate system

 The origin of the map coordinates in the world coordinate system is specified by the "Model_name" attached to each construction equipment object.
-Move the object's "MapReferencePoint" to the same position in the cyberspace field as the origin of the map coordinate system of the actual field.
+And move the object's "MapReferencePoint" to the same position in the cyberspace field as the origin of the map coordinate system of the actual field.

 **explanation of parameter**
 | parameter name | description |